Overview

 Hygiene

-Proper personal hygiene is essential for preventing non-sexual spread of diseases.
+Maintaining proper personal hygiene is crucial for preventing the nonsexual transmission of diseases.
 Avoid sharing personal goods such as razors, toothbrushes, nail clippers, or needles because they can become contaminated with blood or bodily fluids, increasing the risk of transmitting illnesses such as hepatitis B, hepatitis C, or HIV.
-Common products, such as lip gloss or cosmetics, should be kept personal because illnesses like herpes can be transferred through saliva or skin contact.
-To reduce your risk of illness, always clean and disinfect common surfaces and equipment, particularly in community areas such as gyms or spas.
+Common products like lip gloss or cosmetics should be kept personal because diseases like herpes can be transferred through saliva or skin contact.
+Always disinfect common surfaces and equipment to reduce your risk of illness, particularly in community areas such as gyms or spas.

 -